openSUSE:RPM sucks

 - Command-line apt package search using apt-cache is a little awkward — it returns results that do not have the search string in it at all (perhaps because it searches in the longer package descriptions too).
 In most cases, one wants to pipe it into grep to yield `

-zypper search` semantics. - Zypper uses plain URLs.
+` semantics. - Zypper uses plain URLs.
 APT uses a scheme that just splits in the middle (“deb http://mirror/debian lenny/main”).
+This split allows specifying multiple URLs from the same repository effectively but is somewhat unwieldy.